chamaken/ulogd2/README.md

 ----

-* would it be better to make source pluginstance to multi-thread?
+* would it be better to make source pluginstance to multi-thread? multi-threaded source plugin can be implemented, see MTNFQ.
 * nft output
-* delete unavailable plugins (use static variable as key ptr)
+* delete or fix unavailable plugins (use static variable as key ptr)

 struct memo